-- The foreshore is designated for International and European sites for nature conservation.
-Particularly relevant to the Central Seafront Policy Area are Benfleet and Southend Marshes (SPA, SSSI and Ramsar site), which comprises the intertidal part of the Thames Estuary from Benfleet to Shoeburyness and cover the same land area within the SCAAP and wider Southend-on-Sea Borough. - The marshes also provide an attractive environment for both marine activities and more passive enjoyment of natural habitats.
+- 201 The foreshore is designated for International, European, National and Local sites for nature conservation.
+Particularly relevant to the Central Seafront Policy Area are Benfleet and Southend Marshes (SPA, SSSI, Ramsar site and Local Nature Reserve), which comprises the intertidal part of the Thames Estuary from Benfleet to Shoeburyness and cover the same land area within the SCAAP and wider Southendon-Sea Borough. - 202 The marshes also provide an attractive environment for both marine activities and more passive enjoyment of natural habitats.
 There may be opportunities to design high quality visitor facilities, giving visitors a better understanding of the ecosystems.
-All future activity and development will need to ensure that they do not adversely affect the interests of the nature conservation designations on the foreshore.
+All future activity and development will need to ensure that they do not adversely affect the interests of the nature conservation designations on the foreshore, giving appropriate weight to their importance as an international, European, national or locally designated sites. - 203 Developments which may affect a site of International or European nature conservation importance (SPA, Ramsar) will be subject to rigorous examination in consultation with Natural England and other relevant authorities. - 204 Even if a development is located some distance from an International or European site it may still have a detrimental impact on the site and will need to be subject to a Habitats Regulations Assessment.
+Natural England should be consulted at an early stage of a planning application. - 205 The applicant must submit appropriate biodiversity surveys, impact assessment and mitigation proposals to enable the Council to determine a planning application in addition to a Habitat Regulation Assessment, where required.

-- 201 Developments which may affect a site of International or European nature conservation importance (SPA, Ramsar) will be subject to rigorous examination in consultation with Natural England and other relevant authorities. - Even if a development is located some distance from an International or European site it may still have a detrimental impact on the site and will need to be subject to a Habitats Regulations Assessment.
-Natural England should be consulted at an early stage of a planning application. - The applicant must submit appropriate biodiversity surveys, impact assessment and mitigation proposals to enable the Council to determine a planning application in addition to a Habitat Regulation Assessment, where required. - If it cannot be demonstrated that the application will not adversely affect an International or European site, then the application will be refused, unless there are no alternative solutions and the development has to be carried out for imperative reasons of over-riding public interest as set out in the Habitats Regulations. - In such cases compensatory habitat will be required.
-In addition, the Council will consider applying planning conditions or legal obligations to secure the integrity of the International or European site from any adverse impacts arising from the development.
+- 206 If it cannot be demonstrated that the application will not adversely affect an International or European site, then the application will be refused, unless there are no alternative solutions and the development has to be carried out for imperative reasons of over-riding public interest as set out in the Habitats Regulations. - 207 In such cases compensatory habitat will be required.
+In addition, the Council will consider applying planning conditions or legal obligations to secure the integrity of the International or European site from any adverse impacts arising from the development. - 208 Development which adversely affects a site of national importance (SSSI) will not normally be permitted.
+In cases where an adverse effect on the special interest of the SSSI is considered to be likely, but the benefits of the development are shown to clearly outweigh both the impacts on the special features of the site and any broader impact on the wider network of SSSIs, an exception may be made.
+Consultation may be required with Natural England to ensure reasonable steps are taken to further the conservation and enhancement of the special interest features of the SSSI. - 209 Locally designated sites (local nature reserves and local wildlife sites) are non-statutory but have an important role to play in meeting overall biodiversity targets and contributing to the public enjoyment of nature conservation.